danieltofan/weather-app/README.md

 # weather-app

-> A simple weather conditions app
+> A simple weather conditions app that compares your local weather to the weather in New York City.
+This was created as a small coding challenge in Vue.

 ## Project setup
 ```